APogue/APogue.github.io/pages/projects.md

 ## The Problem

-When identity-based harm, protest activity, or policy violations occur on campus, universities must make decisions about safety, speech, and discipline — often under public scrutiny.
-But key questions are rarely answered clearly:
+When identity-based harm, protest activity, or policy violations occur, universities must decide how to balance safety, speech, and discipline — often under scrutiny.
+Yet key questions are rarely answered:

-- Were comparable incidents handled with equal urgency and attention?
+- Were incidents handled with equal urgency and care?
-- Did discretionary choices override established policy or stated principles?
+- Did discretion override established policy?
-- Was harm acknowledged and addressed consistently, or met with indifference?
+- Was harm acknowledged or met with indifference?
-- Were standards applied fairly, both within individual cases and across different groups?
+- Were sanctions applied consistently and fairly?

-Current oversight relies heavily on anecdotal narratives or formal complaints filed long after the fact.
-This framework addresses that gap by introducing a reproducible, evidence-based methodology for measuring how institutions respond and whether those responses reflect consistent standards across identity groups, protest types, and policy violations.
+Current oversight relies on anecdotal narratives or delayed complaints.
+This framework closes that gap with a reproducible, evidence-based method for evaluating how institutions apply their standards in practice.

 ## The Approach